-Horseradish is actually a member of the Brassicaceae family, meaning that it is closely related to wasabi, mustard, cabbage, and broccoli.
-It is closer in application wasabi and mustard, because when the thick, white root (the active ingredient) is sliced, the breakdown of those plant cells release enzymes that break down the sinigrin found in the root.
-This releases mustard oil, which is a pungent and irritating chemical that affects the sinuses and eyes of those who smell it.
-This is why horseradish is so popularly used as a spicy burst of flavor in a number of dishes, or a lightly applied condiment to certain types of steak.
+Horseradish or Armorica Rusticana is actually a member of the Brassicaceae family, which may indicate that it is closely related to wasabi, mustard, cabbage, and broccoli.
+It may be closer in application to wasabi and mustard because of the thick, white root plant cells releasing enzymes that can break down the sinigrin which may be found in the root.
+This is probably why horseradish is so popularly used as a spicy burst of flavor in a number of dishes or a lightly applied condiment to certain types of steak or roast beef sandwiches.

-Horseradish originated in Southern Europe and Western Asia, where it has been referenced throughout history.
-The power and importance of this root has been known for thousands of years, and it is now available all across the world.
-It is used mainly in culinary practices in the western world, but it has medicinal applications in the East, and some of those health benefits are urging more people to consume it around the world.
-Ironically enough, horseradish is actually poisonous to horses!
+Horseradish is thought to have originated in Southern Europe and Western Asia, where it seems to have been referenced throughout history.
+The possible power and importance of this root seems to have been known for thousands of years and it is now available across the world.
+It is used mainly in culinary practices and may have some medicinal applications.
+Some of those plausible health benefits are urging more people to consume them around the world.
+Ironically enough, it can actually be poisonous to horses!

-The many health benefits of horseradish are mainly attributed to its high nutrient and mineral content, which includes dietary fiber, vitamin-C, folate, potassium, calcium, magnesium, zinc, and manganese, as well as its organic chemical composition of enzymes and oils, like sinigrin, a powerful glucosinolate.
-These components work together to provide the health benefits, which are explained below.
+The health benefits of horseradish can be mainly attributed to its high nutrient and mineral content, which may include dietary fiber, vitamin C, folate, potassium, calcium, magnesium, zinc, and manganese.
+It seems to also contain an organic chemical composition of enzymes and oils, like sinigrin, a powerful glucosinolate.
+These components may work together to provide health benefits, which are explained below.

 Health Benefits of Horseradish

-Immune System Health and Cancer Prevention: Horseradish is packed with beneficial nutrients and phytochemicals, some of which give it the distinctive, pungent odor that is so well known.
-This is the reason that it works so well as a food additive and an ingredient in cuisines all around the world.
-Some of these chemicals are various forms of isothiocyanate and sinigrin.
-These components have been found to have antioxidant characteristics that boost the strength of the immune system and stimulate the activity and production of white blood cells, the body’s main line of defense.
-The vitamin-C content of horseradish is also impressively high, which boosts the strength of the immune system and joins the defensive forces against free radicals.
+Horseradish is packed with potentially beneficial nutrients and phytochemicals.
+These compounds seem to have antioxidant characteristics that may boost the strength of the immune system and stimulate the activity and production of white blood cells, the body’s line of defense.
+The possible vitamin C content of this spicy root may also be high and thus might boost the strength of the immune system and join the defensive forces against free radicals.

-Antibacterial Quality: Studies have shown that the powerful, natural chemicals in horseradish can be a great defense against microbes and bacterial infections, including Listeria, E. coli, and Staphylococcus.
-Spread some horseradish on your sandwich or steak and protect yourself against these undesirable, infection-bearing bacteria.
-The specific antibacterial component is called allyl isothiocyanate.
+Studies have shown that the potentially powerful, natural chemicals in horseradish can be a great defense against microbes and bacterial infections, including Listeria, E. coli, and Staphylococcus.
+The specific antibacterial component in it is called allyl isothiocyanate.

-Diuretic Quality: Horseradish has a diuretic quality to it that stimulates urination.
-This is good for a number of reasons, including the regular release of dangerous toxins from the body, cleanliness of the kidney, and a reduction in weight, since 4% of urine is actually composed of body fat!
+Horseradish may have a diuretic quality that stimulates urination.
+This can be good for a number of reasons, which may include the regular release of toxins from the body, cleanliness of the kidney, and a possible reduction in weight since 4 percent of urine is likely to be actually composed of body fat!

-A Few Words of Caution: Horseradish is quite high in sodium, and the calories that are in it come from sugar.
-Although horseradish is usually consumed in small amounts, it is still important to remember that sodium can be detrimental to people struggling with obesity, as are calories derived from sugar.
-Also, horseradish has a slightly diuretic quality, which can exacerbate problems for people with kidney disorders, and for those with peptic ulcers or inflammatory bowel disease, the intense power of horseradish can make these conditions worse.
-Finally, if you suffer from hypothyroidism, some studies have shown that horseradish exacerbates this condition as well, so avoid it.
+Word of caution: Horseradish is quite high in sodium and sugar.
+Although it may be usually consumed in small amounts, it is still important to remember that sodium can be detrimental to people struggling with hypertension and obesity.
+Also, horseradish can have a slightly diuretic quality, which can exacerbate problems for people with kidney disorders, and for those with peptic ulcers or inflammatory bowel disease, the intense power of horseradish can make these conditions worse.

-Other than these warnings, spread some horseradish on your next burger, sandwich, steak, or salad and enjoy!
+Spread some horseradish sauce on your next sandwich, steak, or use it as a salad dressing and enjoy!